 The Senior Leadership Team monitors the Reading Assessment Trackers (SIMS) on a termly basis in order to identify trends in pupil progress and identify any individual pupils who may need further support.
 Pupil progress meetings are held on a termly basis.
 They also follow a programme of monitoring that includes classroom visits, book scrutiny, planning scrutiny and learning walks.
-Where appropriate, RAISEonline is used to monitor trends and make comparisons.
 A governor responsible for monitoring English will work alongside the co-ordinator to ensure the policy is being followed to successfully deliver the planned outcomes.